iraqnroll/donut.ts/README.md

 # donut.ts
-An attempt to recreate the famous donut.c in typescript
+An attempt to recreate the famous donut.c in javascript